Professor Andreas Neef

 Research | Current

 - Climate change adaptation and community resilience

-- Climate-induced migration
+- Climate-induced migration and mobility justice

 - Post-disaster response and recovery